django-fluent/django-fluent-contents/docs/configuration.rst

 FLUENT_CONTENTS_CACHE_OUTPUT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Typically, most web site pages look the same for every visitor.
+Hence, this module takes the following default policies:

-By default, the HTML output of all plugins is cached.
+* the output of plugins is cached by default.
-The output is only updated when a staff member saves changes in in the Django admin.
+* the cache is refreshed when a staff member updates saves changes in in the Django admin.
+* each :class:`~fluent_contents.extensions.ContentPlugin` can specify custom :ref:`caching settings <output-caching>` to influence this.
+* caching is even enabled for development (to test production setup), but changes in templates are detected.

 Caching greatly improves the performance of the web site, as very little database queries are needed.
-Most pages look the same for every visitor anyways.

-In case this conflicts with your caching setup,
+If you have a few custom plugins that should not be cached per request (e.g. a contact form),
+update the :ref:`output caching <output-caching>` settings of that specific plugin.

+However, in case this is all too complex, you can disable the caching mechanism entirely.
-disable this feature side-wide by setting this flag to ``False``.
+The caching can be disabled by setting this option to ``False``.

 .. _FLUENT_CONTENTS_CACHE_PLACEHOLDER_OUTPUT: